-Intents directs your bot to be more flexible and respond to a wider variety of user input; instead of looking for specific patterns in user input (for example, the pattern "bill"), the bot uses an NLU engine to look for the intent specified and trigger the interaction you configured to respond to this intent.
+Intents direct a bot to be more flexible and respond to a wider variety of user input.
+Instead of looking for specific patterns in the input (for example, the pattern "bill"), the bot uses a Natural Language Understanding (NLU) engine to look for a defined intent.
+Then the bot triggers the dialog that's configured to respond to the intent.
 Therefore, once you configure your intents with robust training phrases, expressions like, "I have a question about billing", "Looking to check my account," or "What's my billing status?" yield the same intent and, thus, the same response from the bot.

-See NLU Engines to learn more about the different NLU options that are compatible with Conversation Builder.
+See here to learn more about the different NLU engines that are compatible with Conversation Builder.

 - On the left sidebar in Conversational Cloud, click the icon.